 - A. Requests for a variance to any of the requirements or OJRSA implementation of the requirements contained in this Regulation must be submitted in writing to the Regulatory Services Coordinator within thirty (30) calendar days of the FOG Generator or Hauled Waste Transporter being notified of a requirement or Compliance Schedule.
-The request for variance must specifically state the reason for the request and how the User will ensure demonstrated compliance with established limits. - B. Conditional variances may be granted at the discretion of the Regulatory Services Coordinator and will typically require additional control measures be placed on the User to ensure compliance which may include but are not limited to: additional maintenance requirements, more stringent Best Management Practices, monitoring requirements (or additional requirements), permit(s) and/or cost recovery.
-In no case shall a variance be issued in lieu of compliance with established numerical limits or when damage to the conveyance system, public sewer, or treatment facility is evident. - C. On a case-by-case basis, at the discretion of the Director, alternative FOG Control Devices (FCD) may be considered and approved for installation at a FOG Generator.
+The request for variance must specifically state the reason for the request and how the User will ensure demonstrated compliance with established limits. - B. Conditional maintenance variances may be granted at the discretion of the Executive Director or his/her designeeRegulatory Services Coordinator and will typically require additional control measures be placed on the User to ensure compliance which may include but are not limited to: additional maintenance requirements, more stringent Best Management Practices, monitoring requirements (or additional requirements), permit(s) and/or cost recovery.
+In no case shall a variance be issued in lieu of compliance with established numerical limits or when damage to the conveyance system, public sewer, or treatment facility is evident.
+Requests for variances regarding a reduction in cleaning frequency are to be made through the following procedure: - 1.
+The FOG Generator must request in writing a reduction of its FCD cleaning frequency using the FOG Variance Request Form. - All work associated with the variance request is to be performed at the FOG Generator's expense and must be paid prior to conducting the inspection, sampling, and/or analysis in accordance with the OJRSA Schedule of Fees. - 3.
+OJRSA will perform an evaluation of the facility and the capability of the FCD to determine if a reduction in cleaning is merited.
+The evaluation will include but not necessarily be limited to the following: - (a) A site visit to evaluate the facility's potential contributions to FOG in the collection system. - (b) Inspection, sampling, and/or analysis of the discharge from the FOG Generator's facility will be conducted by OJRSA to determine the effectiveness of the FCD and the contribution of the FOG Generator to FOG in the sewer system. - B-(c) During the sampling and/or inspection, OJRSA will use methods to ensure that the FCD is not tampered with.
+OJRSA reserves the right to install tamperproof equipment on the device to ensure the integrity of the sampling/inspection, such as lock, tape, etc. - C. On a case-by-case basis, at the discretion of the Director, alternative FOG Control Devices (FCD) may be considered and approved for installation at a FOG Generator.
 The alternative FCD must control FOG discharges from the User and be maintained as outlined in this Regulation.
-Items that may be considered in this determination will be footprint of existing buildings, location of property boundaries, and a lack of room for an outside FOG Interceptor.
-Alternative FCDs shall not be considered for new building construction.
+Items that may be considered in

-- D. If an existing FOG Generator is housed in a structure that, because of its architectural or historical restrictions or limitations or the Owner will suffer extreme economic hardship in order to upgrade the existing FCD, then the establishment may keep the current FOG Interceptor provided the FOG Interceptor is at least fifteen (15) feet from the nearest ventilation intake on the facility's heating and cooling unit. - E. Consideration of a variance may be subject to fees as set forth in the OJRSA Schedule of Fees.
+- this determination will be footprint of existing buildings, location of property boundaries, and a lack of room for an outside FOG Interceptor.
+Alternative FCDs shall not be considered for new building construction. - D. If an existing FOG Generator is housed in a structure that, because of its architectural or historical restrictions or limitations or the Owner will suffer extreme economic hardship in order to upgrade the existing FCD, then the establishment may keep the current FOG Interceptor provided the FOG Interceptor is at least fifteen (15) feet from the nearest ventilation intake on the facility's heating and cooling unit. - E. Consideration of a variance may be subject to fees as set forth in the OJRSA Schedule of Fees.